-Baits are an excellent way to reduce mice in the garden and protect your produce form their eating habits.
+Baits are an excellent way to reduce mice in the garden and protect your produce from their eating habits.
 Most baits contain an anticoagulant, which should be used in a bait station to prevent children and pets from coming in contact with the poison.
 Most baits require the mice to feed for several days before they are effective.
-Brodifacoum and bromadiolone are fast acting poisons that will provide garden mouse control after only one feeding.
+Brodifacoum and bromadiolone are fast-acting poisons that will provide garden mouse control after only one feeding.

 If all else fails, you can get a cat.